-2 die in fiery crash in southeast Austin
+2 die in fiery crash when car slams into billboard in southeast Austin

 There were two occupants inside and both were pronounced dead at the scene, said ATC EMS.
 Their age and gender are unknown at this time.

-The Austin Police Department said that drivers should expect the road to remain closed for several hours until around 9 p.m. while they conduct an investigation.
+The Austin Police Department said that drivers should expect the road to remain closed for hours Saturday night.
+They said it will be closed for longer than usual because a lot of resources are at an earlier crash in northwest Austin, stretching the department thin.

-This is a developing story and KXAN will update it as more information becomes available.